 Whenever you hear the name Porsche, you’re guaranteed a beautiful design, brilliant engineering and pretty much the pinnacle of car ownership.
 But Porsche builds sports cars, not estates, we hear you cry.
 Not so, we say.
 Because since 2017, the German brand has produced a ‘shooting brake’ (an estate that is more focused on being sleek, rather than capacious) version of its Panamera executive saloon, known as the Sport Turismo.
 And yes, it is an estate, but it’s also a sports car.

-In fact, the 670bhp Panamera Turbo S E-Hybrid Sport Turismo is the most powerful estate car currently in production, with a 0-62mph time of 3.4 seconds.
+In fact, the 670bhp Panamera Turbo S E-Hybrid Sport Turismo is one of the most powerful estate cars currently in production, with a 0-62mph time of 3.4 seconds.
 Not only does the Sport Turismo have speed to spare, but it has all the trappings of luxury in the high-quality cabin, offers a superb driving experience and can transport four people in comfort (well, relative comfort, depending on how the driver sets up the adaptive air suspension).
 Oh, and it also has a 515-litre boot, so it’s practical, too.

 Porsche Panamera Review